Launch: Discipline no.5 / Más Allá del Fin no.3

 - When 16 Nov - 16 Nov 2019

-Cnr of Oxford St and Greens Rd, Paddington NSW 2021
+Cnr Oxford St & Greens Rd, Paddington NSW 2021

 UNSW Art & Design Research Forum and UNSW Galleries launch the new issue of Discipline, Más Allá del Fin.
-Please join us for a lecture by contributing author, Nick Croggon, introduced by Helen Hughes (Editor) and Verónica Tello.
+To celebrate the launch, co-founder and contributing author Nick Croggon provides a lecture, introduced by Editor Helen Hughes and Verónica Tello.

 Discipline, Más allá del fin represents an effort to map a South–South relationship between Chile and Australia, and even more specifically, between its southernmost island tips: Tierra del Fuego and Tasmania.
 For centuries the Northern imagination conceived of these places as the very personification of distance itself, whereas the editors of Más allá del fin refer to Tierra del Fuego as ‘the centre of the known universe’.
 In addition to publishing a range of essays on modern and contemporary art, this joint issue recentres and forges new connections between Southern perspectives, generating a dynamic and relational art history of the contemporary.